 Modification of Child Custody

-While children need stability and security, their lives are far from static.
+While children need stability and security, their lives are not static.
 As time passes from the entry of a custody determination and the lives of parents and their children change, a modification of the original order may be necessary to serve the best interests of the children.

-Kranitz, Sadoun & Carpenter, PC is committed to helping you reshape your custody arrangement to ensure that the best interests of your children continue to be at the center of your custody determination.
+Kranitz, Sadoun and Carpenter, PC is committed to helping you reshape your custody arrangement to ensure that the best interests of your children continue to be at the center of your custody determination.

 Generally, a modification of a child custody determination will be granted upon a showing of a change in circumstances.
 Additionally, the court must determine that a change to the custody determination is necessary to serve the best interests of the children.

-While there are many nuances to the analysis, an experienced family law attorney at Kranitz, Sadoun & Carpenter can navigate you through modifying your custody determinant comply with a number of specific requirements in order to do so.
-Relocation cases are complex and difficult matters, depending upon the circumstances.
-Kranitz, Sadoun & Carpenter, PC can help you analyze and plan for your relocation in order to be successful.
+While there are many nuances to the analysis, an experienced family law attorney at Kranitz, Sadoun and Carpenter can navigate you through modifying your custody arrangement and comply with a number of specific requirements in order to do so.
+Relocation cases are complex and difficult matters that often turn on the specific circumstances in your case.
+Kranitz, Sadoun and Carpenter, PC can help you analyze and plan for your relocation in order to be successful.
 Relocating the primary residence of a child permanently requires the parent seeking to move to send notice of his or her proposed relocation to the other parent at least sixty (60) days in advance of the move.
-The notice must include a number of specific information, including but not limited to the proposed new address and the reasons for the move itself.
+The notice must include specific information, including but not limited to the proposed new address and the reasons for the move itself.
 Once the notice is received, the other parent has only thirty (30) days to file an objection to the relocation with the court.
 If an objection is filed, the parent who wishes to move must prove to the court that the move is being made in good faith and not simply to separate the child from the other parent and that the move is in the best interest of the child.
 Relocation litigation can be prolonged and difficult.
-If you are considering relocating with your child, plan in advance and consult with an experienced family law attorney at Kranitz, Sadoun & Carpenter, PC to assist you in navigating the complexities and pitfalls of moving.
+If you are considering relocating with your child, plan in advance and consult with an experienced family law attorney at Kranitz, Sadoun and Carpenter, PC to assist you in navigating the complexities and pitfalls of moving.